ritwickrajmakhal/localstack-docs/src/content/docs/aws/getting-started/help-support.md

 ### Standard support

-Standard support is available to users with an active Starter or Trial subscription.
+Standard support is available to users with an active Base or Trial subscription.
 This includes 1v1 support on a best-effort basis, without guaranteed response times.
 However, the support team aims to respond to inquiries within 24–48 hours during [regular business hours](#support-business-hours).